JillAshey/JillAshey_Putnam_Lab_Notebook/about.md

 ### Education
 2020 - present

-PhD student, Department of Biological Sciences at the University of Rhode Island
+University of Rhode Island; PhD student, Department of Biological Sciences

 2016 - 2019

 The College of William and Mary; B.S.
 Biology, magna cum laude with Honors in Biological Research

 ### Professional Experience